Lan2Play/get5_eventula_apistats/README.md

 ## CVARs
 ```
 get5_eventula_apistats_url - Set's the server url to send the post request to
+get5_eventula_apistats_key - Set's the server key which authenticates the server on the Api
-get5_eventula_apistats_available - Checks if the plugin is correctly loaded on the server
+get5_eventula_apistats_avaliable - Checks if the plugin is correctly loaded on the server
 ```

 ## Download and Installation